CivicActions/ssp-toolkit/docs/controls/IR.md

 ##### CivicActions

-The IR Plan is available in the CivicActions Handbook and is maintained in the CivicActions Github repository.
-Github provides the configuration management capabilities for the IR Plan to be protected from unauthorized disclosure and modification.
+The IR Plan is available in the CivicActions Handbook and is maintained in the CivicActions GitHub repository.
+GitHub provides the configuration management capabilities for the IR Plan to be protected from unauthorized disclosure and modification.